stitchdata/docs/_account-security/settings/notifications/notifications-guide.md

       {% endfor %}

       Refer to the [Notification reference section](#notification-reference) for more info about the issues that trigger notifications and the level assigned to each issue.

+  - title: "Notification categories"
+    anchor: "notification-categories"
+    summary: "Stitch's notification categories"
+    content: |
+      {% assign notification-categories = notifications.common.categories %}

+      Stitch notifications are grouped into the following categories:

+      {% for category in notification-categories %}
+      - **{{ category | capitalize }}** - {{ notifications[category]description | flatify }}
+      {% endfor %}

+      For more info about the notifications in each category, refer to the [Notification reference section](#notification-reference-section).

   - title: "In-app notifications"
     anchor: "in-app-notifications"